nothing-mann/simple-rag-app/README.md

 # Nepalese Heritage Learning Assistant

-An AI-powered tool for learning about Nepalese cultural heritage sites using modern NLP techniques and YouTube content.
+An AI-powered tool for learning about Nepalese cultural heritage sites using modern NLP techniques and YouTube content along with manually added raw text files.

 ## Project Overview